-Banana Pudding Popsicles taste just like a creamy banana pudding on ice!
+Banana Pudding Pops taste just like a creamy banana pudding on ice!
 They're loaded with fresh bananas, real cream, and crunchy vanilla wafers for a decadent frozen treat.

 Why You'll Love These Pops

-The idea for this recipe was inspired by my friend, Michelle, when she adapted Homemade Peach Ice Cream into frozen banana pudding.
+The idea for this recipe was inspired by a friend when she adapted Homemade Peach Ice Cream into frozen banana pudding.
 It sounded so creamy and amazing, I just had to turn it into a pop!

-Banana Pudding Popsicles are ice-cold treats that are perfect for summer picnics, cookouts, barbecues, or dessert by the pool.
-You don't have to be a kid to love these pops!
+Banana Pudding Pops are ice-cold treats that are perfect for summer picnics, cookouts, barbecues, or dessert by the pool.
+You don't have to be a kid to love these pops.
 Adults are crazy about the frozen chunks of bananas and vanilla wafers hidden inside.

-With only five ingredients, these banana popsicles are so easy to make, you'll be whipping them up every week!
+With only five ingredients, these banana pops are so easy to make, you'll be whipping them up every week!

-- fresh bananas - add real fruit flavor
+- fresh bananas - real fruit flavor can't be beat

 - instant vanilla pudding - provides the base